-Moreover, the choice of the aggregator is non-trivial, and it is one of the most significant challenges that we currently face in this domain.
-Our experiments show that there is no perfect aggregator for all cases, and it is imperative to consider the context and settings when applying a specific aggregator.
+Moreover, the choice of the aggregator is non-trivial, and it is one of the most significant challenges we currently face in this domain.
+Our experiments in Sections \ref{results_rq2} and \ref{results_rq3} show that there is no perfect aggregator for all cases, and it is imperative to consider the context and settings when applying a specific aggregator.

 Even though selecting aggregators based on the settings seems like a reasonable tactic, it is usually not practical.
 Since in a real case, essential factors like the dataset and attack type are unknown to the server (consequently the aggregator), i.e., there is no way to know which aggregator would work best.
+However, in Section \ref{results_rq4} results confirm that an ensemble of all aggregators can indeed result in a better and more general aggregator.

-Moreover, as discussed before some aggregators need some extra information in order to perform decently, which might not be available to them.
-For instance, Krum and Trimmed Mean both need to know how many byzantine clients are at each round, which is not a realistic assumption.
+Moreover, as discussed in Section \ref{threat_model}, some aggregators need extra information to perform decently, which might not be available.
+For instance, Krum and Trimmed Mean need to know how many byzantine clients are at each round, which is not a realistic assumption.
 So, using them in an actual application would be problematic unless they use some estimation technique to estimate the number of byzantine clients.
 Although this seems a solid solution, the choice of estimation technique itself is significant and needs extensive study.